ProgrammingAtec/Practice/training/README.md

 # Training

 Frontend on Angular + some third-party libraries.
-This repository was generated to reinforce knowledg
+This repository was generated to reinforce knowledge,learn algorithms and dynamic components in angular + migration to Ivy engine (from JIT to AOT).
+Not finished

 ## Development server